Wedding Bar Options

 • Beer, wine, and select liquors

-An open bar tends to keep lines moving and eliminates confusion.
-When guests don’t have to think about paying, they stay present - and that keeps the party flowing.
+Having an open bar tends to keep lines moving quickly and eliminates confusion, allowing guests to stay present in the moment and enjoy the celebration.

 Couple sharing a kiss while their bridal party cheers in the background.